 The University’s Chaplaincy and the Equality, Diversity and Inclusion Team can also provide information regarding resources available to students and people to speak to.

-Muslim students, staff members and visitors can also access on campus prayer facilities.
-You can speak to Security in Library to provide you with more information.
+Muslim students, staff members and university visitors can also access campus prayer facilities.
+You can speak to Security in the Library who will be able to provide you with more information.